salem-w/steam-api-app/README.md

 # SteamApiApp
+[Click here for a hosted version!](https://steam-api-app.firebaseapp.com/)

+This app uses angular to list the top 24 steam apps, the json file with that information is a slightly modified locally stored file(for now) from [this site.](https://steamspy.com/)

-[Click here for a hosted version!](https://steam-api-app.firebaseapp.com/) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server